satelite-digital/engineer/README.md

     A CommonJS bundle, suitable for use in Node.js, that `require`s the external dependency.
 This corresponds to the `"main"` field in package.json
 * `dist/lib.esm.js`
     an ES module bundle, suitable for use in other people's libraries and applications, that `import`s the external dependency.
 This corresponds to the `"module"` field in package.json
-* `dist/lib.umd.js`
-    a UMD build, suitable for use in any environment (including the browser, as a `<script>` tag), that includes the external dependency.
-This corresponds to the `"browser"` field in package.json

 `npm run dev` builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).